ashleybrad12/ashleybrad12/README.md

 # About me
 ## 👋🏽 Hi, I’m @ashleybrad12
 I am an aspiring Software Developer with a strong interest in technology.
-I worked hard to gain technical experience through education so that I could be exposed to new technologies.
+I work hard to gain technical experience through education so that I could be exposed to new technologies.
 I have developed detail-oriented and problem-solving skills as a result of my previous experience, which will help me excel as a Software Developer.
 ## 👀 I’m interested in ...
 - iOS Applications
 - Web Development